csuvikg/proginf-3-fp/2/README.md

  - a chosen IDE like VS Code (https://code.visualstudio.com/)

  ## Notes
- - the language is typed (statically and strongly), can infer it from context, but it is advised to use explicitely, as it is documenting the code
+ - the language is statically and strongly typed, can infer types from the context, but it is advised to use explicitely, as it helps documenting the code
  - infix syntax:
  ```haskell
  operand `operator` operand